 NANTUCKET, MA –The Nantucket Historical Association (NHA) is pleased to announce that its spring 2014 Food for Thought lecture series will continue every Thursday from now until May 1, from Noon to 1 P.M. at the Whaling Museum, 13 Broad Street.

-The spring 2014 Food for Thought lecture series features presenters from Nantucket and beyond.
+The free spring 2014 Food for Thought lecture series features presenters from Nantucket and beyond.
 Speakers include local authors, filmmakers, and representatives of businesses, organizations, and public-interest groups who provide engaging lectures on timely topics that are aligned with Nantucket’s rich culture and history.
-Audience members are encouraged to bring a brown bag lunch while listening to the informative lectures at the Whaling Museum.
+Audience members are encouraged to bring a brown bag lunch while listening to these informative lectures at the Whaling Museum.

 “Food for Thought provides a fantastic opportunity for Nantucket residents to learn more about the island and each other,” says Marjan Shirzad, NHA Director of Visitor Experience.
 “It is so rewarding to be able to offer Nantucketers a free, lunch-time community program on a wide range of topics, from history to the arts, music to good nutrition, right in the heart of downtown.”

 The Food For Thought lecture series began in the fall of 2006.
 At that time, NHA Executive Director Bill Tramposch said, “The mission of the NHA is to infuse a greater appreciation and respect for the important historic role that Nantucket has played in national and world heritage.
 We also aspire to reach and serve diverse audiences as a year-round organization.”
 That mission is as central to the NHA today as it was then and the Food For Thought series is an integral part of the fall and spring programming schedule.